-1.8 All matters that require planning permission fall within the remit of Neighbourhood Plan Policies.
-However, there are some limitations to what Neighbourhood Plans can achieve, for example:

-- They cannot promote a lesser number of homes than is set out in the Local Plan. - They cannot override national Green Belt policy or re-draw Green Belt boundaries. - They deal essentially with spatial issues such as the where, how and what can be built; they cannot address enforcement issues such as speed limits, traffic management measures, parking regulations, designate conservation areas or enforcement of Tree Preservation Orders (TPOs) and matters of Licensing.
+1.2 The Neighbourhood Plan's Policies are concerned with land use planning matters.
+However, there are some limitations to what Neighbourhood Plans can achieve, for example: They cannot promote a lesser number of homes than is set out in the Local Plan, nor can they override national Green Belt policy or re-draw Green Belt boundaries.
+They cannot address enforcement issues such as speed limits, traffic management and parking regulations.
+They do not designate conservation areas or enforce Tree Preservation Orders (TPOs) and matters of Licensing.
+They deal essentially with spatial issues such as the where, how and what can be built.

-- While service issues such as the funding of a bus route is not spatial, Neighbourhood Plans can encourage funding for these through developer contributions and identifying them as Community Infrastructure Levy Priorities and in the Community Priority Projects (see Section 4).
+1.3 While service issues, such as the funding of a bus route, are not spatial, Neighbourhood Plans can encourage funding for these through developer contributions and identifying them as Community Infrastructure Levy Priorities and Community Priority Projects (see Section 4).